ricci2511/ricci2511/README.md

 # 👋 Hello there, I’m Ricardo!

 - Aside from coding I’m heavily into gaming and hardware tinkering, especially modding game consoles and home server stuff.
-- I'm currently working on my biggest project yet.
-It's still a private repo but will be open sourced as soon as I release the first stable version.
+- I'm currently working on my biggest project yet, still very early in development.
+Sadly I don't have that much time now, so it will take a while.
 - I’m looking to collaborate on anything I can, doing my best to be a good Open Source contributor.
 - You can reach me on 📫 ricardo.christmann@protonmail.com